The Infrastructure of Trust¶

 Note

-The same considerations and requirements made for the Entity Configuration and in relation to the signature mechanisms MUST be applied for the Entity Statements.
+The same considerations and requirements made for the Entity Configuration and in relation to the signature mechanisms MUST be applied for the Subordinate Statements.

-The Entity Statement issued by Trust Anchors and Intermediates contains the following attributes:
+The Subordinate Statement issued by Trust Anchors and Intermediates contains the following attributes:

 Claim |